TinosNitso/VanityTXID-Plugin/README.md

 Another issue is that .show_message truncates the output (vanity script).
 In that case the user needs to double-click & copy-paste script elsewhere (to vanitize a large smart contract).
 Next version will remedy this & 510B limit.
 Full support for SLP Ed. v3.6.6 will also be re-enabled.

-The next version will be much faster because I've figured out how to increase the # of threads.
-Including mutex was a bad option - I didn't understand how pointers between threads work.
-Getting the binaries to report their own hash rate will be tricky (releasing without accurate hash rate is a bit weak).
+The next version will enable higher thread numbers.
+In C++ instead of including mutex, it's much better to pass pointers to each thread so they can report back.
+Unfortunately increasing thread count doesn't speed up the hash rate (at least not for the TXID hashing).
+I max out at exactly 1.96 MH/s using both 8 & 64 threads, (double) hashing 207 Bytes.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/v1.5.0.png)